AOSSIE-Org/PictoPy/docs/docker-compose/redme.md

 ## Prerequisites

-Before you proceed, ensure the following tools are installed on your system:
+Before you proceed, ensure the following tools are installed in your system:

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)